Feeling stressed out by clutter? Don’t let it ruin the holiday spirit, get a free decluttering checklist and start decluttering now.

 - Cheap hangers.
 Dry cleaners will often take these.

 - Stained clothes.
-If you aren’t going to fix it or can’t, make rags or get rid of.
+If you aren’t going to fix it or can’t, make rags or get rid of it.

 - Scarves you don’t wear.
-If you aren’t sure which you will wear, keep track for the year and ditch those you never use next year.
+If you aren’t sure which you will wear, keep track for a year and ditch those you never use next year.